anquanscan/sec-tools/README.md

 [net-engine](https://github.com/jaywon/net-engine): Configurable and multilingual cybersecurity scenario based game play engine
 [honeypot-iot](https://github.com/anouarbensaad/honeypot-iot): This tool to simulate http server attacks in Python which logs HackerIP and all the tracing he does into a Logfile then a database.
 [plug_content_security_policy](https://github.com/xtian/plug_content_security_policy): Plug module for generating a Content Security Policy header
 [pyraider](https://github.com/tilakthimmappa/pyraider): Using PyRaider You can scan installed dependencies known security vulnerabilities.
 It uses publicly known exploits, vulnerabilities database.
+[libreddit](https://github.com/spikecodes/libreddit): Private front-end for Reddit